LispEngineer/fpga-spi-peripherals/README.md

 4. Set brightness to maximum (0x8F)
    * Table 5.3, 8'b10_00_1_111 = Display on, Pulse width 14/16 (maximum)

-# LED & KEY Details
+## LED & KEY Details

+This board is built around the TM1638 chip.

 * The `DIO` ALTIOBUF *cannot* be open-drain for the TM1638 in the LED&KEY
   * If set to open-drain in the FPGA, the TM1638 will miss bits on input.